-Creamos’ income generating program provides an alternative form of income so women no longer resort to working in the hazardous conditions of the garbage dump.
-Our affiliates earn on average 71% more than they would working in the dump.
-Creamos offers the following income generating opportunities:
+Creamos’ income generating program provides an alternative means of earning money to support their families, so women no longer resort to working in the hazardous conditions of the garbage dump.
+Affiliates of Creamos earn on average 71% more than they would working in the dump.

-- Jewelry Program: With 24 participants, women create jewelry products and accessories out of recycled material.
-Women are given the flexibility to work in their home and are required to study up until middle school.
+24 participants create jewelry products and accessories out of recycled material.
+These women are given the flexibility to work in their home and are required to study up until middle school.

-- Sewing Program: This program produces accessories, home goods, clothing – including knitwear, and screen printing.
+This program produces accessories, home goods, and clothing– including knitwear and screen printing.
 Once accepted into the program, women are paid a justified hourly wage for their work and payment is based upon one’s skill level.

-- Production: Creamos produces a variety of products for various companies utilizing a train the trainer modality.
-Our approach ensures our women are the leaders behind every production line.
-Creamos personnel manages the contact and logistics with the third party.
+Creamos produces a variety of products for various companies utilizing a train-the-trainer modality.
+This approach ensures these women are the leaders behind every production line.
+Creamos personnel manage the contact and logistics with the third party.

-- Mindfulness and Movement Classes: Daily exercise classes are offered including Zumba, aerobics, pound fit, trauma-sensitive yoga and a soccer match.
-The goal of these programs is to enhance the self-esteem and sense of social support of our participants.
+Daily exercise classes are offered including Zumba, aerobics, pound fit, trauma-sensitive yoga, and soccer.
+The goal of these programs is to enhance the self-esteem and sense of social support of participants.